KarneAsada/convos/README.md

 ### Notes
 Due to the threaded nature of Convos, I intentionally left out the UPDATE and DELETE endpoints of the API.
-Neither seemed appropriate, since the convos are messages like email and once it is sent, they should be permanent.
+Neither seemed appropriate, since the convos are messages like email and once they are sent, they should be permanent.